How to test a charm

 harness.add_relation('cluster', 'test-app') # <peer-relation-name>, <this-app-name>

-Notably, specifying relations in metadata.yaml does not automatically make them created by the harness.
+Notably, specifying relations in charmcraft.yaml does not automatically make them created by the harness.
 If you have e.g. code that accesses relation data, you must manually add those relations (including peer relations) for the harness to provide access to that relation data to your charm.

 In some cases it may be useful to start the test harness and fire the same hooks that Juju would fire on deployment.
 This can be achieved using the begin_with_initial_hooks() method , to be used in place of the begin() method.
 This method will trigger the events: install -> relation-created -> config-changed -> start -> relation-joined depending on whether any relations have been created prior calling begin_with_initial_hooks().
 An example of this is shown in the testing relations section.